microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/07-PerformanceTroubleshooting/highcpu_antipattern/readme.md

 # Steps to troubleshooting a High CPU problem due to an anti-pattern query

-Use the following steps to reproduce, monitor, and resolve a high CPU condition for an Azure SQL Database because of an anti-pattern query
+Use the following steps to reproduce, monitor, and resolve a high CPU condition for an Azure SQL Database because of an anti-pattern query.

 ## Setup